-The 4.5-mile Metroway route in the Crystal City-Potomac Yard corridor is the first BRT route with dedicated lanes in Northern Virginia.1 in 2014, involved early operations in Alexandria, with buses running partially in mixed traffic.
+The 4.5-mile Metroway route in the Crystal City-Potomac Yard corridor is the first BRT route with dedicated lanes in Northern Virginia.

+The project was part of a broader effort to improve public transportation options along the Route 1 corridor.
+Alexandria and Arlington played key roles in constructing the infrastructure, while WMATA manages operations.
+Metroway was implemented in two phases.
+The first phase, completed in 2014, involved early operations in Alexandria, with buses running partially in mixed traffic.
 The second phase, completed in 2015, involved Arlington's portion, which shifted more of the service into dedicated lanes for improved speed and reliability.
 NVTA is funding northern and southern extensions of Metroway.
 Metroway operates all day service (16 hours on weekdays, 14 hours on weekends) with service every 12 minutes during the peak hours and every 20 minutes outside of the peak.
 Based on the FY 2024 Metrobus Annual Line Performance Report, Metroway carried 379,000 passengers between July 2023 and June 2024.